salabim/peek/readme.md

 pip install peek-python --upgrade
 ```

-Alternatively, peek.py can be juist copied into you current work directory from GitHub (https://github.com/salabim/peek).
+Alternatively, peek.py can be just copied into you current work directory from GitHub (https://github.com/salabim/peek).

-No dependencies!
+Note that peek requires the `asttokens`,  `colorama`, `executing`. `six` and `tomli` modules, all of which will be automatically installed.

 # Importing peek